Flowduino/EventDrivenSwift/README.md

     }
 }
 ```
 The above code is intended to be illustrative, rather than *useful*.
-Our `processTemperatureEvent` passes *Event*'s the encapsulated `temperatureInCelsius` to a public variable (which could then be read by other code as necessary) as part of our `EventReceiver`, and also pre-calculates a `TemperatureRating` based on the Temperature value received in the *Event*.
+Our `processTemperatureEvent` passes *Event*'s encapsulated `temperatureInCelsius` to a public variable (which could then be read by other code as necessary) as part of our `EventReceiver`, and also pre-calculates a `TemperatureRating` based on the Temperature value received in the *Event*.

 Ultimately, your code can do whatever you wish with the *Event*'s *Payload* data!